kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/loadshifting@HoQdX7a4SnkFRU4RPQ-D5.md

 # Load Shifting

-Load shifting is a strategy used to manage and distribute computing or system workloads more efficiently by moving or redistributing the load from peak times to off-peak periods.
-This approach helps in balancing the demand on resources, optimizing performance, and reducing costs.
-In cloud computing and data centers, load shifting can involve rescheduling jobs, leveraging different regions or availability zones, or adjusting resource allocation based on real-time demand.
-By smoothing out peak loads, organizations can enhance system reliability, minimize latency, and better utilize their infrastructure.
+Load shifting manages computing workloads by redistributing load from peak to off-peak periods.
+Helps balance resource demand, optimize performance, and reduce costs through job rescheduling, region switching, and dynamic resource allocation.
+Enhances system reliability and infrastructure utilization.

 Learn more from the following resources: